apache/druid/docs/development/extensions-core/druid-basic-security.md

 druid.auth.authenticator.<authenticatorName>.<authenticatorProperty>
 ```

-The configuration examples in the rest of this document will use "MyBasicMetadataAuthenticator" or "MyBasicLDAPAuthenticator" as the name of the authenticators being configured.
+The authenticator configuration examples in the rest of this document will use "MyBasicMetadataAuthenticator" or "MyBasicLDAPAuthenticator" as the name of the authenticators being configured.

 #### Properties for Druid metadata store user authentication